Spin Cycle. Topic is Father's Day. Enjoy all the great reads.

 Men come home to the news that a pipe busted, the refrigerator stopped working, the car broke down, or the sewer backed up.
-Then all eyes look to him to fix it.
+Then all eyes in his loving family look to him to fix it.

 Father's Day is usually a very nice day with events celebrating all the dads in our family.
 This weekend was an exception.
 It was a very weird weekend.

-My brother in law picked a fight with my sister because, well, it was Father's Day.
+My brother-in-law picked a fight with my sister because, well, it was Father's Day.

-My other brother in law picked a fight with my other sister, because, it was Father's Day.
+My other brother-in-law picked a fight with my other sister, because, it was Father's Day.